--I sent for you today, Stephen, because I wished to speak to you on a very important subject.
+-I sent for you today, Stephen, because I wished to speak to you on a very important subject. -Yes, sir. -Have you ever felt that you had a vocation?

--Yes, sir.

--Have you ever felt that you had a vocation?

 Stephen parted his lips to answer yes and then withheld the word suddenly.
-The priest waited for the answer and added:

--I mean, have you ever felt within yourself, in your soul, a desire to join the order?
-Think.

--I have sometimes thought of it, said Stephen.
+The priest waited for the answer and added: Passas was and the control of the co -I mean, have you ever felt within yourself, in your soul, a desire to join the order?
+Think. -I have sometimes thought of it, said Stephen.
 The priest let the blindcord fall to one side and, uniting his hands, leaned his chin gravely upon them, communing with himself.